-After a successful career as an executive in software, product development and manufacturing industries, Jean started Trupp HR based on a passion for contributing to the success of small to mid-sized organizations.
+After a successful career as an executive in software, product development and manufacturing industries, Jean started Trüpp based on a passion for contributing to the success of small to mid-sized organizations.
 Jean’s commitment to business innovation can be seen in her being an investor and active member of the Columbia River Economic Development Council (CREDC), the Central Eastside Industrial Council (CEIC) and regularly sponsoring the Startup PDX:Challenge.
-Jean is honored to have been named among the Portland Business Journal’s 2014 Top Women-Owned Businesses and Top Metro-Area Staffing Firms.
+Jean is honored that Trüpp has been named among the Portland Business Journal’s Top Women-Owned Businesses and Fastest Growing Private 100 Companies in Oregon.

 Contact: email@example.com | 503.828.0255 x101